WaffleStudios/bigpanda-accuweather-integration/README.md

-# bigpanda-accuweather-integration
+# AccuWeather -> BigPanda Integration

+## Description
-A simple integration that retrieves weather information for a pre-selected group of locations from the Accuweather API and integrates the weather information as a BigPanda alert
+A simple integration tool that retrieves weather information for a pre-selected group of locations from the AccuWeather API and integrates the weather information, through Amazon SQS, as a BigPanda alert

+## Setup
+    npm install

+## Test
+    npm test

+## Run
+    npm start